motionforge/Blender-Render-Layers-and-Passes-Compositing-Template/README.md

 ![](https://github.com/motionforge/Blender-Render-Layers-and-Passes-Compositing-Template/blob/main/Images/Davinci%20Resolve%20Fusion%20Data%20Passes%20Set%20Up%20Example.jpg)

+Note: In Davinci Resolve Timeline - it does not preview the Alpha Layer.
+So you won't be able to see if the Alpha is there or not.
+But it is recognised in Fusion.
+So any work done with Alpha layer should be gone in Fusion.

+Once the footage is set up in Fusion you should be able to place clips on top of each other and the Alpha mask should just work. - Please post a comment if you can't get this to work.

 YT Video: Import/Export Comps: https://youtu.be/XQ3slO30f8Q?si=z1GBfykIx54B4R12

 Whilst the below goes into a Unreal Engine work flow.
 It does (at around 8 Minutes 15 seconds) show how to install and use the Fusion Reactor script – Split EXR.
 So you don’t have to manually split out the file every time!
 (Unfortunately I think this is no longer available for free users – so you will have to upgrade your Davinci Resolve to use this).